matiasfeldtekal/MemorablebackendTechTest/README.md

 ## Requirements
 - You have 45 minutes to develop these endpoints.
-- Don't worry if the code does not compile, you can use some pseudocode to help you if you don't remember the syntax.
+- Don't worry if the code does not compile, you can use some pseudocode to help you if you don't remember the syntax, or even comments.
 The important thing is that we understand what you would do in a real situation.
 - It is preferable to not finish all the endpoints but have a good design than finishing everything on time with bad practices.
 - You are free to modify all existing code, they are just examples.